-The General certificate pathway provides a high degree of choice and flexibility.
-This is designed for students who are looking to determine their long-term academic or career goals as well as those students who have specific academic/career pathways beyond the other General Arts and Science pathways.
+The General Certificate pathway provides learners with a high degree of choice and flexibility.
+This program is the jumping off point for students who are looking to determine their long-term academic or career goals as well as those students who have specific academic/career pathways beyond the other General Arts and Science pathways.

-This program will provide an opportunity to develop and refine academic skills and, ultimately, provide the foundational knowledge needed to help ensure success in subsequent academic studies.
-This program also allows students to familiarize themselves with life and workload at a post-secondary institution.
+This program provides opportunities to refine key academic skills and strategies while developing the foundational knowledge needed to help ensure success in subsequent post-secondary studies.
+Furthermore, this program allows students to immerse themselves in the post-secondary experience – becoming better acquainted with the life, workload, expectations, and opportunities of a college student.

 Students in this pathway will be required to complete six courses per semester (12 courses in total).
-These include five core courses in Communications (two), Computers (one), Mathematics (one) and Preparing for Academic Success (one).
-The remaining seven courses, depending on academic/career interests, can be chosen from a wide variety of general education electives including the natural sciences, social sciences, and liberal arts.
+These include five core courses in Communications (two), Computers (one), Mathematics (one) and Preparing for Academic Success (one), which will help students develop key skills and strategies like time management, spoken and written communication, numeracy, computer literacy, problem solving, and critical thinking.
+The remaining seven courses, depending on academic/career interests, can be chosen from a wide variety of General Education electives including the natural sciences, social sciences, and liberal arts.

-Individual academic planning assistance is also offered by the student advisor, and students are strongly encouraged to meet with their advisor before selecting their courses.
+The student advisor offers individual academic planning assistance; students are strongly encouraged to meet with their advisor before selecting their courses.
 Some General Arts and Science courses are also transferable to other post-secondary programs.
 Graduates of the General Arts and Science program may qualify for admission to and/or advanced standing at a university or another college.

-- It is each student’s responsibility to ensure that the courses he or she is registered in are appropriate for the stated admission requirements for future program choices.
+- It is each student’s responsibility to ensure that the courses they register in are appropriate for the stated admission requirements for future program choices.

 - Successful completion of the GASC certificate does not guarantee admission into another post-secondary program.